KevinCastle/SpaceInvaders/README.md

 # Space Invaders: Tribute page

-First one freecodecamp project that I remade.
-I had any reason to made it about Space Invaders.
+First freecodecamp project that I remade.
+I hadn't any reason to made it about Space Invaders.
 I really like videogames and a weeks ago I went to a Arcade where I saw Space Invaders Frenzy.
 It was crazy!
 So i thought about what kind of game can be so "arcade" and still being so good and popular?